Essential Guide to Buying Used Meistergram Embroidery Machines: Expert Tips & Cost-Saving Strategies

 Straight-Line Depreciation 15–20% of initial cost Industry benchmark for embroidery equipment

-- Model specifications: More heads and advanced features (like Wi-Fi, automatic color change, thread sensors) boost value.
+• Model specs: more heads and features (Wi‑Fi, automatic color change, thread sensors) lift prices.

-- Brand perception: Meistergram is positioned as a mid-tier brand with reliable support from Pantograms, but may depreciate faster than legacy brands like Brother or Tajima.
+• Brand perception: Meistergram is mid‑tier with Pantograms support; it may depreciate faster than some legacy brands.

 QUIZ